-- Grants and contributions not restricted to specific programs increased by \$3.8 million due mainly to a \$3.5 million dollar unrestricted cash influx from accumulated reserves in a regional solid waste project. - Property taxes increased 1.8 million over the prior year due to increases in the mill rate, grand list and pro-active tax collections.
+- Grants and contributions not restricted to specific programs decreased by \$3.1 million due mainly to a \$1.8 million reduction in PILOT grants and a \$1.3 million reduction in funds received from the closure of a regional solid waste project. - Property taxes increased by \$2.0 million over the prior year due to increases in the mill rate, grand list and pro-active tax collections. - Charges for services and capital grants and contributions also increased, by \$.4 million and \$.3 million, respectively.